OpenEvalProject/evals/manuscripts/elife-70619/v2/manuscript.md

 Taken together, these findings show that m1G37 deficiency reduces the aminoacylation level of all tRNAPro species and tRNAArg(CCG) in vitro and in vivo.
 This loss of aminoacylation levels compromises cell viability but can be overcome by over-expression of proS and to a lesser extent over-expression of argS.

-## Changes in gene expression by m1G37 deficiency
+### Changes in gene expression by m1G37 deficiency

 We next asked what changes in gene expression took place in m1G37 deficiency.
 Using the DESeq algorithm (Love et al., 2014) to analyze the RNA-seq data, we identified genes whose steady-state levels of mRNAs were altered with statistical significance by loss of m1G37.
 We found 220 genes with more than 2-fold higher expression (p < 0.01) in the trmD-deg strain (shown in red, Figure 5A).
 Conversely, we identified 166 genes that were repressed by more than 2-fold (p < 0.01, colored in blue, Figure 5A).
 For both the up- and down-regulated genes, we identified several pathways that are affected and whose genes are enriched at statistically significant levels (Figure 5C).
 We also observed changes at the translational level.
 Using the Xtail algorithm (Xiao et al., 2016) to identify changes in ribosome occupancy (RO = Ribo-seq density/RNA-seq density), we found 71 genes with higher levels of apparent ribosome occupancy (1.7- to 6.5-fold increase) in the trmD-deg strain relative to the trmD-cont strain (p < 0.01, Figure 5B).
 Because the magnitude of transcriptional changes was greater than that of translational changes, yielding clearer results on which pathways are affected, we focused on the transcriptional changes arising from m1G37 deficiency.

 ![Figure 5.](https://cdn.elifesciences.org/articles/70619/elife-70619-fig5-v2.jpg)

-**Figure 5.:** 1G37 deficiency.(A) Volcano plot showing differences in steady-state RNA levels (from RNA-seq data analyzed by DESeq) using samples of two replicates of trmD-deg and trmD-cont strains upon ClpXP induction.
+**Figure 5.:** (A) Volcano plot showing differences in steady-state RNA levels (from RNA-seq data analyzed by DESeq) using samples of two replicates of trmD-deg and trmD-cont strains upon ClpXP induction.
 Genes that are more than 2-fold higher in the mutant with p < 0.01 are colored red (n = 220); those that are more than 2-fold lower with p < 0.01 are colored blue (n = 166).
 (B) Volcano plot showing differences in ribosome occupancy (Ribo-seq/RNA-seq analyzed by Xtail) using samples from two replicates of trmD-deg and trmD-cont strains upon ClpXP induction.
 Of these, 95 genes that are up-regulated (p < 0.1) are colored red.
 (C) Gene ontology categories for genes enriched in the up-regulated genes (red) and down-regulated genes (blue) from (A).
 (D) Gene model showing ribosome reads (in rpm) and RNA-seq density (in rpm, reads per million mapped reads) at the leuL leader sequence upstream of the leuABCD operon.
 (E) Gene model showing ribosome reads (in rpm) and RNA-seq density (in rpm) at the ilvL leader sequence upstream of the ilvGMEDA operon.
 (F) A plasmid reporter construct that demonstrates the codon-specific effect in the leuL leader sequence on expression of the downstream leuA gene.
 The plasmid reporter encodes the genomic sequence of leuL, followed by the first 100 codons of leuA, in the native sequence or with substitution of the four consecutive CUA codons with four UUA codons.
 The 100 codons of leuA are then fused to the nano-luciferase (nLuc) gene in-frame.
 Expression of nLuc, normalized by co-expression of mCherry in a separate plasmid within the same cell, is shown for m1G37+ and m1G37– conditions for the average of three biological replicates (n = 3).
 (G) Analysis of the CCA-CCG (Pro-Pro) codons in the genomic locus of ilvL as the determinant of regulation of gene expression of the downstream ilvG gene.
 A variant Escherichia coli strain was created that changed the CCA-CCG (Pro-Pro) codons to GCA-GCG (Ala-Ala) codons at the natural genomic locus, using CRISPR/Cas editing.
 Expression of ilvG was monitored by qPCR analysis in m1G37+ and m1G37– conditions and in m1G37– condition with over-expression of proS as shown as the average of three biological replicates (n = 3).

 Many of the genes with higher RNA levels upon TrmD depletion are involved in amino acid biosynthesis and transport (Figure 5C).
 For example, induction of the Leu operon (leuA, leuB, leuC, and leuD) was particularly strong (~16-fold).
 This Leu operon is regulated by transcriptional attenuation depending on the efficiency of translation of the upstream leuL leader sequence (Wessler and Calvo, 1981; Wohlgemuth et al., 2013).
 As with leader sequences of other amino acid biosynthesis operons (Kolter and Yanofsky, 1982), translation of leuL serves as a sensitive genetic switch that has evolved to sense levels of aa-tRNAs and to respond to amino acid starvation by up-regulating the downstream biosynthetic pathways (Wohlgemuth et al., 2013).
 We observed ribosomal pausing in leuL at the four consecutive Leu CUA codons in m1G37 deficiency (Figure 5D), consistent with our observation of ribosome pausing at CUA codons (Figure 2B), suggesting that the pausing would prevent transcriptional termination and allow transcription elongation into the downstream Leu biosynthetic genes, resulting in elevated RNA levels.
 In agreement with this transcriptional attenuation mechanism, we observed in the control trmD-cont strain efficient transcriptional termination downstream of leuL, where the average RNA-seq density (adjusted for length) decreased 29-fold from the leuL leader sequence to the first gene in the operon (leuA), whereas we observed in the trmD-deg strain only a 4-fold decrease (Figure 5D).
 These results support the notion that ribosome pausing at the four consecutive Leu CUA codons in leuL during m1G37 deficiency reduced transcriptional termination of the downstream leuA gene (Figure 5D).